Showing Collections: 1 - 20 of 35

 Abstract The Wallace W. Douglas Papers fill 22 boxes.
 The papers include biographical materials as well as materials covering education, correspondence, teaching, research, professional associations, speeches and publications.

-Abstract The sparse collection of miscellaneous papers of Richard Ellmann, an internationally known scholar, author and editor and an authority on James Joyce and W. B. Yeats, is contained in one box.
+Abstract Richard Ellmann, an internationally-known scholar, author and editor, and an authority on James Joyce and W. B. Yeats, was a member of Northwestern University's Department of English faculty from 1951 to 1968.
+This sparse collection of his miscellaneous papers is contained in one box.
 It consists of biographical material obtained from Northwestern University official records, newspaper accounts and clippings, and publishers' publicity from 1951 to 1987.
-There are programs of many conferences in which he participated together with public lectures given in the U.S. and abroad.
-His...
+There are programs of many conferences in...

 Abstract This series, arranged in nine boxes, spans the years from 1945 through 1982.
 The series is divided into four subseries: departmental correspondence; budget records; general files; and assistantship, fellowship, and scholarship files.
 The departmental correspondence dates between 1961 and 1982.
 The departmental correspondence is largely administrative in nature.
 The budget records span the period 1962-1970.
 These records deal almost exclusively with departmental salary and budget planning...